 How much does a Helicopter Pilot earn in the United States?
-The average Helicopter Pilot salary in the United States is $93,247 as of September 28, 2018, but the range typically falls between $79,072 and $119,916.
+The average Helicopter Pilot salary in the United States is $94,045 as of February 28, 2019, but the range typically falls between $79,744 and $120,936.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.